Akhyate-Brahim/making-better-mistakes/README.md

 ## Running the Experiments
 ### NEF cluster
-To run experiments on the NEF cluster at INRIA, you need to submit jobs using a script.
+To run experiments on the NEF cluster, you need to submit jobs using a script.
 Here's an example of a job script:
 ```bash
 #!/bin/bash
 #